 If we already have an accurate record of your marketing preferences that complies with applicable legislation, we will assume that you are happy to continue to receive marketing information from us in line with those preferences if you do not indicate otherwise when we contact you or you contact us.
 However, you can change your direct marketing preferences at any time by contacting us using the details above or via any other unsubscribe mechanism we offer from time to time.

 If you have not worked with us or supported us previously, please ensure you indicate your preferences in the relevant sections of the form when information is being collected otherwise we may not be able to keep you up to date with our activities and fundraising initiatives.

 How do we protect personal data?

 We have in place appropriate procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
-Personal data will only be transferred to a data processor if it agrees to comply with those procedures and policies, or if it puts in place adequate measures itself.
+Personal data will only be transferred to a data processor such as a marketing fulfilment provider or IT supplier if it agrees to comply with those procedures and policies, or if it puts in place adequate measures itself.